How to Become a Locksmith | Locksmith Training and Certification

 To become a locksmith in the state of Alabama you will first need to obtain a license from the Alabama Electronic Security Board (ALESB).

-They are responsible for reviewing all applications for business licenses related to electronic security.
 Even though you may only be working with conventional locks and not electronic locks, they now classify all locksmiths as “security professionals.”

 Table of Contents